 In Critical Mapping for Sustainable Food Design, (2023), Audrey Bennett and Jennifer A. Vokoun collaborate on tackling urgent food issues with an emphasis on local solutions and community engagement.
 Vokoun is an associate professor at Walsh University and is director of the university’s Center for Sustainable Food Design.
 In Critical Mapping, readers can delve into a broad and sundry range of scholarly articles, papers, and case studies, providing a comprehensive look at what is really meant by the term “sustainable.”

 Numerous communities of color across the US lack adequate green spaces.
 These concrete and asphalt enclaves are hotter during the summer and residents have to travel to parks, beaches and trails to cool off and enjoy the majestic, healthy, recreational and spiritual aspects of being in natural environments.
-Until eco-conscious urban planning and development can adequately rectify this problem, Bennett and Vokoun provide ideas for quicker fixes that would help alleviate poor nutrition in urban communities while increasing access to the natural world.
+Until eco-conscious urban planning and development can adequately rectify this problem, Bennett and Vokoun provide a plethora of sustainable and proven design outcomes that can help poor nutrition in urban areas while increasing access to the natural world.
 For example, municipal authorities could invite mobile farmers markets to public housing sites and provide shuttles for public housing residents to community gardens.

-The co-authors provide numerous examples of successful community initiatives including mobile farmers markets, aquaponics, urban farms, community kitchens, sack gardens, vertical gardens, farm schools, community gardens, public areas like parks where fruit is free for the picking, and such – all economically and environmentally creative solutions.
+The co-authors provide numerous examples of successful and sustainable community initiatives including mobile farmers markets, aquaponics, urban farms, community kitchens sack gardens, vertical gardens, farm schools, community gardens, public areas like parks where fruit is free fort he picking, and such — all economically and environmentally creative solutions.

-Critical Mapping charts a bottom-up approach to complex issues often referred to as “wicked problems.”
+Critical Mapping for Sustainable Food Design charts a bottom-up approach to complex issues often referred to as “wicked problems.”
 In the book’s foreword, Dr. Ron Eglash, explains the concept of “wicked problems,” as first defined by Rittel and Webber in 1973.
 These problems, characterized by their complexity and lack of clear solutions, include challenges like climate change, poverty, and healthcare.
-Ron Eglash and Audrey Bennett have long partnered on projects merging their research areas that overlap cultural geographies, while mapping the differences between the global north and global south.
+Ron Eglash and Audrey Bennett, a husband and wife team, have long partnered on projects merging their research areas that overlap cultural geographies, while mapping the differences between the global north and global south.

 In the Critical Mapping foreword, Eglash discusses the connection between wicked problems and emergent solutions.
 He describes how industrial systems like “factory farming” impose order from the top down, destroying biodiversity and replacing it with massive-scale monocropping, pesticides, substantial carbon footprints, soil nutrient depletion and soil erosion.